Art and Healing

-Theme: We invite artists to explore the theme of Art and Healing, not only as it relates to the Covid-19 pandemic and the profound impact it has had on our lives, but also to reflect on past life experiences or feelings relating to healing from any condition or challenge.
-As we slowly emerge from the quarantines of the past few months, WWAC is creating an exhibition that looks at art as a healing tool, reflecting the realities, feelings, or experiences during this surreal time, or from other past events, both personal or public.
+We invited artists to explore the theme of Art and Healing, not only as it relates to the Covid-19 pandemic and the profound impact it has had on our lives, but also as a reflection on past life experiences or feelings relating to healing from any condition or challenge.
+As we slowly emerge from the quarantines of the past few months, WWAC has created an exhibition that looks at art as a healing tool, reflecting the realities, feelings, or experiences during this surreal time, or from other past events, both personal or public.

 Exhibit Dates: Monday, August 31 – Friday, October 23, 2020

 Joy Kreves and Ivia Sky Yavelow